avaneev/biteopt/README.md

 considerably increases the chance to find a global solution relative to the CBiteOpt class, but still requires several runs at different random seeds.
-When using this method, the required iteration budget usually increases by a factor of `M^0.5`, but the number of required optimization attempts usually decreases.
-In practice, it is not always possible to predict the convergence time increase of the CBiteOptDeep class, but increase does correlate to its M parameter.
+When using this method, the required iteration budget usually increases by a factor of `M<sup>0.5</sup>`, but the number of required optimization attempts usually decreases.
+In practice, it is not always possible to predict the convergence time increase of the CBiteOptDeep class, but increase does correlate to its `M` parameter.
 For some complex functions the use of CBiteOptDeep even decreases convergence time.
 For sure, CBiteOptDeep class often produces better solutions than the CBiteOpt class.

 ## Notes ##